google/pienoon/Readme.md

 #### Version Requirements

-Following are the minimum required versions for the tools and libraries you need for building Splat for Android:
+Following are the minimum required versions for the tools and libraries you need for building PieNoon for Android:

 -   Android SDK:  Android 4.4 (API Level 19)
 -   ADT: 20140702